 What happens is that banks have the ability to make money out of thin air, by the click of a button.
 The moment you borrow a loan, new money or digital money is created by crediting your account with the amount.
 You can now spend this new money, and when you pay it back the loan disappears.
 Need I delve into how this cycle of new money that is not backed by commodities (fiat currency) is what led to the global economic crisis of 2008.

 The allure of the instant loan

-Borrowings from Safaricom’s overdraft service rose to Sh1.2 billion daily in the six months to June this year, signaling the income shortfalls that have pushed many Kenyans to rely on short-term expensive debt.
+Borrowings from Safaricom’s overdraft service rose to Sh1.2 billion daily in the six months to June 2021, signaling the income shortfalls that have pushed many Kenyans to rely on short-term expensive debt.
 The surge in borrowing is as a result of an elongated period when the economy is slowly recovering from the loss of millions of jobs that have affected household incomes throughout the Covid-19 pandemic.

 While technology has played a great role in fintech by making it more efficient to transact money and even more importantly resulted in financial inclusion, it is evident that financial literacy has been neglected, especially by the proponents of such technology.

 Recent research has shown that in any typical survey testing financial literacy, two-thirds of the respondents, regardless of age or income levels, struggle with simple concepts about interest rates, inflation and risk diversification.

 However, money is more than just the numbers, you need to understand your legal rights in transactions, where to find credible information and what questions to ask.
 This article points out some factors negatively affecting financial literacy.